 Editorial Review

-GHK-Cu (glycyl-L-histidyl-L-lysine:copper(II)) is a naturally occurring tripeptide first isolated from human plasma by Dr. Loren Pickart in 1973.
-At just three amino acids bound to a copper ion, it is one of the smallest bioactive peptides known — yet its biological influence is extraordinarily broad.
-Plasma levels of GHK-Cu average approximately 200 ng/mL in healthy 20-year-olds but decline to roughly 80 ng/mL by age 60, a 60% reduction that correlates closely with diminished wound healing capacity, increased skin aging, and reduced tissue remodeling.
+GHK-Cu (glycyl-L-histidyl-L-lysine:copper(II)) is a naturally occurring tripeptide.
+Dr. Loren Pickart first isolated it from human plasma in 1973.
+It has just three amino acids bound to a copper ion.
+This makes it one of the smallest bioactive peptides known — yet its biological reach is very wide.

-GHK-Cu exerts its effects through multiple interconnected mechanisms, making it far more than a simple cosmetic ingredient:
+GHK-Cu works through several linked processes.
+It is far more than a simple cosmetic ingredient.

 Collagen and Extracellular Matrix Remodeling

-GHK-Cu stimulates synthesis of collagen types I, III, and V — the primary structural proteins of skin, tendons, and blood vessels.
-It simultaneously upregulates decorin and glycosaminoglycans (GAGs), which organize collagen fibers into the dense, regular arrays that give young skin its firmness and light-reflecting properties.
-Studies in the Journal of Cosmetic Dermatology demonstrate a 70% increase in collagen production in photoaged skin after 12 weeks of topical GHK-Cu application at 1% concentration.
+GHK-Cu boosts production of collagen types I, III, and V. These are the main structural proteins of skin, tendons, and blood vessels.
+It also raises levels of decorin and glycosaminoglycans (GAGs).
+These organize collagen fibers into the dense, regular arrays that give young skin its firmness.

 Antioxidant and Anti-Inflammatory Activity